 Sonic went through several character designs before he was settled on as a hedgehog, including a fox, a dog, a rabbit, an armadillo, and a Theodore Roosevelt look-alike in pajamas.
 Also, his original name was "Mr. Needlemouse" (from a literal translation of the Japanese word for hedgehog, harinezumi).
 The armadillo idea would later become Mighty the Armadillo, and the rabbit idea is the basis for another Sega game (but with a star instead of a rabbit).
 Of course, we all know who the Roosevelt man turned out to become.
 Also, the "Roosevelt" concept was attached to an idea of the hero being some type of "dream warrior" that fought nightmare creatures, likely as a counter to Super Mario Bros.
 2. This idea obviously ended up getting reworked over the decade and turned into NiGHTS into Dreams....

 Robotnik's original design was actually intended as the design for the hero, until a change in direction.
 His concept was actually Theodore Roosevelt in pajamas.

 At one point in development, he was much larger and not the main antagonist.

 Sonic could have had a human love interest named Madonna.

 Sonic the Hedgehog 2 was intended to involve Time Travel with a Good Future and Bad Future possible but the limitations of the Genesis cartridges at the time of development in 1991 prevented this.
-About Six months later Sonic CD started development with the concepts intact and was released in 1993.
+About six months later Sonic the Hedgehog CD started development with the concepts intact and was released in 1993.